fbpx Skip to content

 With air pollution hitting the balance sheets of businesses across the country, and cutting the earnings of their employees, cleaning up our air would help us to lead healthier and more productive lives, while delivering a green jobs boost for the economy.

 In India, reduced productivity, work absences and premature deaths caused by air pollution cost the economy an estimated $95 billion – or 3% of the country’s GDP – in 2019.
+Despite the EU’s recent progress, air pollution still causes €600 billion in losses each year, or 4% of its annual GDP.
 The evidence is clear: tackling dirty air and prioritising public health is good for our economies.

 Our work with businesses